 Here’s some local knowledge tidbits:

-- Apparently Alligator Flats floods one day prior to Essendean Bridge.
-So if Alligator Flats if flooded you pretty much have 24h to get out of here via Bundaberg or you’re stuck in.
+- It has been said that Alligator Flats floods about one day prior to Essendean Bridge.
+So if Alligator Flats if flooded, you pretty much have 24h to get out of here via Bundaberg or you’re stuck in.

 - If both crossings are flooded you can generally be here for 24-48h (if it stops raining in the catchment areas).
 If it keeps on raining it may be longer.

 - How to find out?
-Call the local police on 4974 9708 or connect to the local Agnes Water Community Page on Facebook.
+Call the local police on 4899 4000 or connect to their local Agnes Water Facebook Page on Facebook.